NOTE: This post is based on an older blog that I wrote around 2014. While the numbers are out of date, the concept and my thinking remains the same.

-According to the CDC the United States has the highest rate of infant mortality of any of the industrial developed countries while Japan, the competitor with the longest life expectancy, has the lowest.
-In the United States, the most common causes of infant mortality are congenital malformations and disorders associated with low birth-weight and short gestation.
+According to the CDC the US has the highest rate of infant mortality of any of the industrial developed countries while Japan, the competitor with the longest life expectancy, has the lowest.
+In the US, the most common causes of infant mortality are congenital malformations and disorders associated with low birth-weight and short gestation.

 What is the easiest way to help poor working pregnant women to have this necessary access to healthcare?

 The best way would be for those states which are currently not expanding their Medicaid rolls or providing an alternative solution to include these working poor pregnant women, would be to reconsider their current stance.
 I personally hope that there will be those researchers comparing the infant mortality rates among those states which did expand their medicaid rolls and those which did not.
 Currently according to the CDC, Massachusetts ranks 4th among all the states with regards to infant mortality rates while almost all of the Southern States are in the bottom 25.